mozahran/chatbase/readme.md

 $conversationId = 1;
 $userId = 1;
 $timeMarker = \Carbon\Carbon::now();

 $newReplies = $chatRepository->getNewReplies($conversationId, $userId, $timeMarker);
 ```

 ### Delete A Reply

 Once again, this won't delete the actual reply stored in `conversation_replies` table.
-It just deleted the relationship for the user with this reply.
+It just deletes the relationship for the user with this reply.
 The reply only gets deleted if there are no users interested in (have relationships with) this reply.

 ```php
 $replyId = 1;
 $userId = 1;

 $chatReply->deleteReply($replyId, $userId);
 ```

-### License

-Chatbase is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).